-The shape of your roof significantly affects the number of panels it can contain.
+The shape of your roof significantly affects the number of solar panels it can contain.
 It also determines the amount of sun exposure the panels may receive.

 Gable, hip, and flat roofs are the most common types that hold PV panels.

 Gable roofs create that conventional pyramid shape many homes have.
 They contain two flat, rectangular sides that come to a central point.
 Their uninterrupted geometry allows many solar panels to cover the entire extent of each side.

 The gable roof provides optimal solar panel placement.
 They score between 22% and 47% on solar receptivity charts.
 Just about any professional company can install solar panels on a gable rooftop.

 Hip roofs have slopes on four sides, coming together at a singular peak.
 These structures perform efficiently in extreme weather and high winds.
 They also contain a perimeter drainage system that keeps water from pooling on the roof.

 Hip rooftops offer optimal sun exposure for every home, no matter what direction it faces.
 The tapered shape of each side poses an issue for even panel alignment, however.
 This limits the number of solar panels a single roof can contain.

 Flat roofs are less common on residential properties and more popular on commercial buildings.
 These rooftops provide a world of possibilities for solar system installations.

 The direction of the building does not matter when it comes to flat roofs because mounts can position any panel toward the sun.
 Flat rooftops have the highest solar receptivity rate and provide the largest amounts of solar energy.
 Solar panel installers also have an easy time working on this kind of roof.